MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Shell-Launcher.md

 There are a few exceptions to the applications and executables you can use as a custom shell:

-- You cannot use the following executable as a custom shell: `C:\\Windows\\System32\\Eshell.exe`.
+- You can't use the following executable as a custom shell: `C:\\Windows\\System32\\Eshell.exe`.
 Using Eshell.exe as the default shell will result in a blank screen after user signs in.
-- You cannot use a Universal Windows app as a custom shell.
+- You can't use a Universal Windows app as a custom shell.
-- You cannot use a custom shell to launch Universal Windows apps, for example, the Settings app.
+- You can't use a custom shell to launch Universal Windows apps, for example, the Settings app.
-- You cannot use an application that launches a different process and exits as a custom shell.
-For example, you cannot specify **write.exe** in Shell Launcher.
+- You can't use an application that launches a different process and exits as a custom shell.
+For example, you can't specify **write.exe** in Shell Launcher.
 Shell Launcher launches a custom shell and monitors the process to identify when the custom shell exits. **Write.exe** creates a 32-bit wordpad.exe process and exits.
-Because Shell Launcher is not aware of the newly created wordpad.exe process, Shell Launcher will take action based on the exit code of **Write.exe**, and restart the custom shell.
+Because Shell Launcher isn't aware of the newly created wordpad.exe process, Shell Launcher takes action based on the exit code of **Write.exe**, and restart the custom shell.
-- You cannot prevent the system from shutting down.
-For Shell Launcher V1 and V2, you cannot block the session ending by returning FALSE upon receiving the [WM_QUERYENDSESSION](/windows/win32/shutdown/wm-queryendsession) message in a graphical application or returning FALSE in the [handler routine](/windows/console/handlerroutine) that is added through the [SetConsoleCtrlHandler](/windows/console/setconsolectrlhandler) function in a console application.
+- You can't prevent the system from shutting down.
+For Shell Launcher V1 and V2, you can't block the session ending by returning FALSE upon receiving the [WM_QUERYENDSESSION](/windows/win32/shutdown/wm-queryendsession) message in a graphical application or returning FALSE in the [handler routine](/windows/console/handlerroutine) that is added through the [SetConsoleCtrlHandler](/windows/console/setconsolectrlhandler) function in a console application.

 > [!NOTE]
 > You cannot configure both Shell Launcher and assigned access on the same system.